aleksandrs12/spinning-donut/README.md

 # Spinning Donut

-This is a python program that renders a spinning donut using only math and a 2D graphics liberary.
+This is a python program that renders a spinning donut using only math and a 2D graphics library.

 ## 📦 Usage